Skip to main content

 • 74-space daycare in a stand-alone building, run by a licensed childcare operator

-A high-level design for the site was developed for the business plan and the rezoning application for the City of Vancouver.
+A high-level design for the site was developed for the development permit application for the City of Vancouver.
+The design will now undergo further development in the next phase of the project.
 You can see more images of the preliminary design in the photo gallery.

 If you would like to be involved in the public engagement process during the next design phase, please visit the Engagement page for details.